klauslanza/ios_guidelines/README.md

 Includes a project for bootstrapping a standardized new iOS project.

+## Best practices

+1. Try to keep the warning count to 0.
+This includes also SwiftLint rules violations.
+2. Keep all hard coded strings in `CoreCostants.swift` (API paths, notification names, base prefixes, URLs, etc.)
+3. No storyboards.
+4. Keep libraries count low.

+## Code style

+1. Prefer using the `var aString = String.empty` than `var aString = ""`; in case, it's easier to find and replace them later.

+# Bootstrap project documentation

 ## Setup and maintenance

 ### Bundler

 Use  `bundle install` to get required dependencies.

 From now on you should use